Click here to Skip to main content

 }

 Now we could take care of the prompting for account details in each of our classes, and reuse it along the application.
-But we still have to create the enum, fill the combo and create a if block to verify which type was selected (and all these places will have to be modified if a new account type is added).
+But we still have to create the enum, fill the combo and create an if block to verify which type was selected (and all these places will have to be modified if a new account type is added).

 Step 3: Now with the Factory Method + Reflection

-To do that we will need to create a property in each account class, to inform how we want the type to be called.
+To do that, we will need to create a property in each account class, to inform how we want the type to be called.
 For that, let's create the property "AccountType":

 public class BankAccount : AccountBase